 High profile events on the horizon

-Since its inception in 2003, our EventScotland team has helped bring some of the world’s biggest event properties to the country including The 2014 Ryder Cup, XX Commonwealth Games, 2014 MTV Europe Music Awards, 2018 European Championships, and The 2019 Solheim Cup.
+Scotland’s reputation as a world-class host and leading events destination is recognised globally.
+Since its inception in 2003, our EventScotland team has helped bring some of the world’s biggest event properties to the country including The 2014 Ryder Cup, XX Commonwealth Games, 2014 MTV Europe Music Awards, and The 2019 Solheim Cup, coupled with hosting new event concepts; 2018 European Championships, along with the forthcoming Festival UK* 2022 and the biggest ever cycling event in history - 2023 UCI Cycling World Championships.

-Below are just some of EventScotland’s supported cultural and sporting highlights planned to take place over the next year and beyond, including the biggest ever cycling event in history – 2023 UCI Cycling World Championships:
+Below are just some of EventScotland’s supported cultural and sporting highlights that have taken place and are planned to take place over this year and beyond.

 - Year of Coasts and Waters 2021